KyrieDrewWang/3DGSOcc/README.md

 ## INTRODUCTION

 **SplattingOcc** is a novel paradigm for training vision-centric 3D occupancy models **only with 2D labels**.
-Specifically, we extract a NeRF-style 3D volume representation from multi-view images, and employ volume rendering techniques to establish 2D renderings, thus enabling direct 3D supervision from 2D semantics and depth labels.
+Specifically, we extract a 3D Gaussian volume representation from multi-view images, and employ volume rendering techniques to establish 2D renderings, thus enabling direct 3D supervision from 2D semantics and depth labels.

 ![demo](assets/overview.png)